 Numerous north-facing slopes in the park provide excellent habitat for a variety of ferns.
 These unique sites are being actively managed to protect the different ferns that grow here.

 This spectacular view of the St. Croix river valley is only a short 300-yard walk from the main parking lots.
 This overlook is an excellent spot to watch the spring and fall migrations of hawks, eagles, and turkey vultures.

-The visitor center is located near the parking area, and is available to rent seasonally.
+The visitor center is located near the parking area, and is open to the public daily.
+Visitors can use the center on a first-come, first-serve basis unless an interpretive program is scheduled.
 In the winter it becomes the trail center, where cross country skiers and snowshoers can warm up and socialize.